coryhouse/timeless-skills/README.md

 ‪These are the timeless skills I wish I’d learned in school, and the resources I recommend to learn them.

-Books, blog posts, YouTube videos, Tweets.
+Books, blog posts, videos, podcasts, and tweets.

 ## Why this list?
 1. I believe great content is worth re-consuming.
 So I'll refer back to this.